- Greg Cathcart, SVP Region US, NNIT.

 In traditional Pharma upstream activities in the pharma supply chain refer to the production and sourcing of raw materials, while downstream activities focus on the distribution and dispensing of medications to patients.
 By integrating these two aspects of the supply chain tightly with manufacturing, pharma companies can improve the overall flow of materials and information, leading to better coordination and collaboration between different stakeholders.

-For novel therapies such as cell & gene therapies, a fully integrated and robust supply chain is absolute vital.
+For novel therapies such as cell & gene therapies, a fully integrated and robust supply chain is absolutely vital.
 It starts from the scheduled collection of patient samples, managing the transportation and logistics from the hospital to the manufacturing facility, tracking the patient samples throughout the manufacturing process, and finally delivering the therapeutic treatment back to that same patient.
 This patient-to-patient, also referred as needle-to-needle, supply chain process is becoming increasingly complex and critical with increasing numbers of patients.
 Crucial information like Chain of Identity, Chain of Custody, or cold chain information must be managed throughout the entire supply chain process: upstream from the patient to the manufacturing facility, within manufacturing and downstream to the patient.

 The Factory of the Future should be regarded as a node in the supply chain of the future.
 Just as improved vertical integration and connectivity adds value within a production site, horizontal integration can also provide numerous benefits when applied to the upstream and downstream supply chain.